-Test created should not be just testing toggling of the property
+Test created shouldn’t be testing toggling of the property

-preventInvalidInput, but instead the use-case of user typing invalid characters to the field and that those are not accepted by the field.
+preventInvalidInput, but instead the use-case of user typing invalid characters to the field and that those aren’t accepted by the field.

-Make sure that test coverage is not decreased with the contribution.
+Make sure that test coverage isn’t decreased with the contribution.
 The easiest way to check is to remove lines of the contribution one by one and check if there are correspondent test failures for each of those.

 If possible try to avoid asynchronous tests.
 It simplifies reviewing of the test and helps future contributors.
-If it is impossible, the delays should be explained in the comments and no magic numbers used (for example timeout for explicitly 300 milliseconds).
+If it’s impossible, the delays should be explained in the comments and no magic numbers used (for example timeout for explicitly 300 milliseconds).

-It is important to keep in mind that there could be differences in browsers behaviour, so it is a good habit to check if test passes on supported browsers.
+It’s important to keep in mind that there could be differences in browsers behaviour, so it’s a good habit to check if test passes on supported browsers.
 To check list of the supported browser check release notes or the docs for that version.